 The wood lily can be variable in height; it is easy to identify by the up-facing hot-orange flowers with purplish-brown spots.
 It flowers from late June to August when it is frequently visited by hummingbirds and butterflies!

 Other uses: Bulbs were used as food and medicine by the Native Americans.
-Also it is said that the pollen can be dusted on various dishes, something that I will definitely try.
+Also, it is said that the pollen can be dusted on various dishes, something that I would definitely like to try (waiting to have it flowering in the garden).